-RNG is obtained from various raw materials: agricultural biomasses (by-products, agricultural waste and animal waste), agro-industrial waste (waste from the processing of the food chain) and from the organic fraction of urban solid waste (OFMSW).
+RNG (renewable natural gas) is a renewable gas obtained by putting raw biogas through a purification process called upgrading.
+Raw biogas can be obtained from anaerobic digestion of various raw materials: agricultural biomass (by-products, agricultural waste and animal waste), agro-industrial waste (waste from the processing of the food chain) or the organic fraction of municipal solid waste (OFMSW).

 As it is produced from agricultural biomasses, agro-industrial waste and organic waste, RNG can be considered to all intents and purposes a renewable and sustainable source: in addition to reducing emissions into the atmosphere, it is carbon neutral, that is, it totally offsets the emissions produced, as it returns organic matter to the soil.